 Owner at Law Offices of Carolyn Elefant

-Carolyn Elefant owns the Law Offices of Carolyn Elefant in Washington D.C., representing renewable and alternative energy companies and communities impacted by gas pipeline infrastructure.
-She publishes MyShingle.com, the longest-running blog on solo and small firm practice, and authored 'Solo by Choice' and co-authored 'Social Media for Lawyers, the Next Frontier.'
+Carolyn Elefant owns the Law Offices of Carolyn Elefant in Washington D.C., a national practice where she represents renewable and alternative energy companies and communities and landowners impacted by gas pipeline infrastructure and eminent domain.
+Since 2002, Carolyn has published MyShingle.com, the longest-running blog on solo and small firm practice and law firm entrepreneurship.

 Charmain Wood